 RATIONALE

-In response to a request from the Undergraduate Academic Council, the Educational Policy Council's Long-Range Planning Committee undertook a year-long review to develop criteria for academic departments seeking to cap the number of majors or to restrict admission to the major through competence or preparation standards.
+This bill outlines criteria for academic departments or schools seeking to cap the number of majors or minors or to restrict admission to the major or minor through competence or preparation standards.

 This policy is designed, first of all, to ensure that the full range of potential impacts on the institution and, especially, on students is established through an administrative review.
-In addition, the policy identifies, for the first time, the criteria that may be employed to cap or restrict a major.
-Finally, it identifies an appellate process for students denied admission to the major.
+In addition, the policy identifies, for the first time, the criteria that may be employed to cap or restrict a major or minor.
+Finally, it identifies an appellate process for students denied admission to the major or minor.

-The intention of this policy is to ensure that only those majors meeting clear institutional criteria may implement a cap or restriction in order that students continue to have access to the widest array of majors possible.
+The intention of this policy is to ensure that only those majors or minors meeting clear institutional criteria may implement a cap or restriction in order that students continue to have access to the widest array of majors and minors possible.
 The periodic review further ensures that any cap or restriction will be tested at a regular interval against changes in disciplines, in the institution, or in other areas such as student demand.

 APPENDIX B: List of Majors and Minors Currently Restricted